-- Watch "Wounded on the Battlefield."
-Discuss together or in small groups the following questions: What are your impressions of the video?
+- Watch "To the Rescue," Discuss together or in small groups the following questions: What are your impressions of the video?
 How does this account relate to being your brother's keeper?
 How can the Code of Silence affect our relationships with our roommates?
 How can we best assist roommates or neighbors who may be spiritually wounded?

 - Watch the "Parable of the Good Samaritan."
 Invite group members to liken the story to themselves.
 Discuss together or in small groups the following questions: How would you feel if you were the wounded man on the side of the road and saw the others pass by you?
 What correlation exists between physical wounds and spiritual wounds?
 What is the relationship between "neighbor" and "brother"?
 What type of transformation-both in us and in our roommates-may occur as we strive to be our brother's keeper?

-- Read together two consecutive paragraphs from President Howard W. Hunter's talk "A More Excellent Way,"starting with "The world in which we live would benefit greatly if men and women everywhere would exercise the pure love of Christ . . . " What role does love play in being your brother's keeper?
-How can you cultivate genuine love for your roommates?
+- Read together two consecutive paragraphs from President Howard W. Hunter's talk "A More Excellent Way," starting with "The world in which we live would benefit greatly if men and women everywhere would exercise the pure love of Christ . . . " What role does love play in being your brother's keeper?
+How can you cultivate a genuine love for your roommates?

 Live what we are learning

 A lesson is not complete until an invitation or challenge is extended that inspires and motivates participants to apply what they have learned.
 "It's in the doing, not just the thinking, that we accomplish our goals" (Thomas S. Monson, "A Royal Priesthood," Ensign, Nov.
 2007, 59-61).